balena-io/docs/shared/usingResinSync/_default.md

 Resin sync is bundled in with our handy resin CLI.
 The CLI allows you to basically do all your resin.io management from the comfort of the command line.
 Read the [CLI reference][cli-ref-link] more info on all the cool things it can do.

+__Warning:__ Currently resin sync is **NOT** supported on Windows.
+Support is currently being worked on, you can check the progress on this [branch of the repo](https://github.com/resin-io-modules/resin-sync/blob/feat/windows-support/README.md#windows).

 To install resin CLI and sync you need at least [`node.js 4.0.0`][nodejs-link] on your development machine, then run:
 ```
 npm install --global --production resin-cli